How to Compete in a Rigged Electoral System

 I know it's hard work, but that is how we change the game.
 Other demographics are forcing their issues onto the main stage, besides us.
 By us saying "what difference does it make" we are not hurting anyone but ourselves.
 Like it or not, the game goes on if we participate or not.
 The other side prefers we don't take part.
 Isn't it funny the other side always are the ones who try to take our voting rights?
 Wonder why?
 Now the Democratic Party has not been friends to us, they have hoodwinked and bamboozled us.
 I get it, we don't trust them, but we must use them as our vessel for change.

-MIM(Prisons) responds: This writer raises an important argument about voting that we want to address.
-Basically ey is saying that we must work within the capitalist electoral system if we want to make change.
+MIM(Prisons) responds: The author is saying that we must work within the capitalist electoral system if we want to make change.
 "The only way for us to win, is to make the rules work for us."
 If that's true, eir strategy of trying to take over the Democratic party might make sense.
 But what if that's not true?
 What if there's another way?

 We aren't limited to just studying and learning from the history of the United $tates.
 We can also learn from the history of other countries.
 This includes countries that have had successful socialist revolutions.
 The Soviet Union, China, Albania, Vietnam, Korea, Cuba: all places where they won by forcibly overthrowing the government.
 None of these victories came through elections.